Capalaba

 Educational attainment in Capalaba aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area faces educational challenges, with university qualification rates at 18.6%, substantially below the Greater Brisbane average of 30.5%.
+The area has university qualification rates of 18.6%, significantly lower than the Greater Brisbane average of 30.5%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 13.8%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 42.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.6%) and certificates (30.6%).
+Bachelor degrees are the most common at 13.8%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 42.2% of residents aged 15+ holding vocational credentials - advanced diplomas (11.6%) and certificates (30.6%).

 Educational participation is high at 26.8%, including 9.6% in primary education, 7.4% in secondary education, and 3.9% pursuing tertiary education.
-Capalaba's 3 schools have a combined enrollment of 1,678 students as of the latest data.
-The schools demonstrate typical Australian school conditions (ICSEA: 1010) with balanced educational opportunities.
-The educational mix includes 2 primary and 1 K-12 school.
-School places per 100 residents stand at 8.7, below the regional average of 13.2, indicating some students may attend schools in adjacent areas.
+Capalaba's 3 schools have a combined enrollment of 1,678 students, with typical Australian school conditions (ICSEA: 1010) offering balanced educational opportunities.
+The educational mix includes 2 primary schools and 1 K-12 school.
+School places per 100 residents (8.7) are below the regional average (13.2), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education